-“I proved that anyone can fall over dead,” Henry Wardrop said with a laugh.
+“I proved that anyone can fall over dead,” Henry Wardrop says with a laugh.
 “This shouldn’t be about me.
 It should be about the people that took care of me — they are the reason I’m alive!”

-Those people included an off-duty nurse, gym patrons, gym staff, paramedics, and the teams at UPMC Hanover and UPMC Pinnacle Harrisburg.
+Those people included an off-duty nurse, gym patrons, gym staff, paramedics, and the teams at UPMC Hanover and UPMC Harrisburg.

 Henry didn’t know he was going to meet them when he left home on June 28 to go to the UPMC Fitness Center for a workout.